gabrielglbh/gabrielglbh/README.md

 ## 🛠️ Tech Stack

-- Flutter development with various apps released to production on App Store and Google Play *[+5 years of experience]*.
+- Flutter development with various apps released to production on Google Play *[+5 years of experience]*.
 - Android development with only one (of many) app released to production. *[+5 years of experience]*.

 ## 🖇️ Contributions